-Random Fractions (formerly known as Three-Fifths) is the Chicago-area trio of Daniel Gunderson (keyboards, guitar, mandolin, harmonica, vocals), Cathy McManamon (guitar, vocals), and Jason Neerenberg (bass, vocals).
-They play originals and covers mostly in the folk/rock/filk genres, but their three distinctly different backgrounds provide a rich diversity of music and styles that influence their sound, ranging from Indigo Girls to Iron Maiden, Dave Carter to U2, and others.
+Random Fractions is the Chicago-area duo of Cathy McManamon (guitar, vocals) and Jason Neerenberg (bass, vocals).
+They play originals and covers mostly in the folk/rock/filk genres, but their distinctly different backgrounds provide a rich diversity of music and styles that influence their sound, ranging from Indigo Girls to Iron Maiden, Dave Carter to U2, and others.
 Individually and collectively they have played in coffee houses, bars, churches, living rooms, basements, and at sci-fi conventions, outdoor festivals, and fundraisers.

-The band members hold 21 Pegasus Award Nominations between them, and Random Fractions won the Pegasus for Best Performer in 2018 after being nominated twice before in 2015 & 2016 under its former name, Three-Fifths.
+The band members hold 19 Pegasus Award Nominations between them, and Random Fractions won the Pegasus for Best Performer in 2018 after being nominated twice before in 2015 & 2016 under its former name, Three-Fifths, with former band member Daniel Gunderson.
 They have been known to acquire other musicians (thus the "random") at many of their performances, including Amy McNally, Eric Coleman, Betsy Tinney, Leslie Hudson, and Alexander James Adams.
 This keeps their sound fresh and constantly evolving.
 They are also in demand individually as guest musicians for other performers.

 Cathy McManamon is the main songwriter and driving force of the band.
 She has been playing music since before she could reach the pedals on her family's Lowrey organ, was heavily influenced by her older brother's collection of 70s rock bands and singer-songwriter albums, and started teaching herself to play the guitar she got for Christmas when she was nine.
 After joining her church's folk choir as a guitarist, she got paid for playing at her first wedding ceremony when she was just ten.
 She then spent 25 years as a liturgical musician and choir director, which she credits as the ultimate source of hands-on learning for composition, arranging, and how to get volunteers from age 6 to 76 who can't read music to sing in four-part harmony.
 She spent 10 years as an elementary school music teacher in general music, chorus, and beginning organ, and still teaches private guitar lessons to all ages.
 Cathy reaches out to local schools as a music fair and band solo contest judge and as a Career Day speaker.
 Her musical influences include Melissa Etheridge, The Indigo Girls, Fleetwood Mac (collectively and individually), and The Alan Parsons Project, but she has a healthy respect for the hard rock and metal music her bandmates enjoy.